 - Patch kits take up so little room; you can afford to double down.
 The same can be said about a pressure gauge, brake and derailleur cables.

-- Your basic tool kit should include a mini air pump, CO2 inflator with cartridges, tire levers, a multi-tool capable of everything but doing the labor, bike cleaning wipes, repair/duct tape, shop rags, chain tool, and lube.
+- Your basic tool kit should include a potent mini tire pump, CO2 inflator with cartridges, tire levers, a multi-tool capable of everything but doing the labor, bike cleaning wipes, repair/duct tape, shop rags, chain tool, and lube.

 - Opt for the full monte by adding a valve adapter to the stash plus tire pressure gage, degreaser, chain lube, brake pads, hose clamps, and carriage bolts.